EDHE08232001/DockerDevelopmentCourse/LectureNotes/02ContainerImagesWhereToFindThemAndHowToBuildThem.md

 3. `history` and `inspect` command
 4. copy on write

-Command: `docker image history [image]`
-    - Use the this command to view the history of a specific Docker image
+Command: `docker image history [image]`, use this command to view the history of a specific Docker image

 ```zsh
 edwardhe@Edwards-MacBook-Air DockerDevelopmentCourse % docker image history nginx:latest